-Place a large frying pan on a medium heat.
+Place a large frying pan on a medium heat, to begin making the filling.
 Add the butter and oil to the pan and allow to slowly melt.
 Trim, slice and wash the leeks and add to the pan.
 Slowly cook the leeks on a low heat until soft, golden and sweet (around 15 minutes).
 Spoon out of the pan and place on a plate to cool.
 Wipe out the pan and place back on the heat.
 Slice the bacon and add to the pan, fry for a few minutes until crisp and add to the plate with the leeks to cool.

 When time is up carefully remove the baking beans and piece of greaseproof paper.
 Return the case to the oven and bake for a further 5 minutes until lightly golden.

-Remove the tart case from the oven and reduce the temperature down to 160 c/ 320 f/gas mark 3.
+Remove the tart case from the oven and reduce the temperature down to 160c/140c (fan).

-In a large mixing bowl whisk together the double cream, creme fraiche, eggs and mustard to make a smooth “custard”, then crumble in the cheese and season well.
-Spoon the leeks, bacon into the tart case the carefully pour the mixture into the prepared tart case.
-Remove the asparagus from the water and pat dry.
-Arrange the asparagus spears over the tart and push them down a little to be halfway submerged.
+In a large mixing bowl, whisk together the double cream, crème fraîche, eggs and extra yolk, salt, pepper and mustard to make a smooth “custard”, then crumble in the goat’s cheese, if desired, and season well.
+Spoon the leeks and bacon into the tart case, then carefully pour the mixture into the prepared tart case.
+Remove the asparagus from the water and pat dry, then arrange the asparagus spears over the tart and push them down a little, until halfway submerged.

 250g plain flour